 Vrbnik

 When I arrived I was the only person in the place, and the girl who was working asked me what kind of wine I liked.
 I told her red, but that I wanted to try the wine they were known for, žlahtina, a delicious yellow wine.
-The girl was very friendly, but this is also where my friendliness paid off too, because my tasting turned started with two types of wine, which then turned into 4, and ended with 6 total.
+The girl was very friendly, but this is also where my friendliness paid off too, because my tasting started with two types of wine, which then turned into 4, and ended with 6 total.
 And guess how much this tasting was?
 Zero dollars!
 And they were very good!

 But here is the best thing about this winery (or perhaps every winery in Croatia): while I was sitting there sipping my wines a couple came in, bearing empty plastic bottles, and they were able to fill them up with wine!
 And I mean these were empty water bottles, Man, that had me wishing I had plastic bottles on me, what an awesome concept.